Building a pad with WebAudio

 To make this happen I ended up with three classes:

-• A Voice class that represents a single “note” on the pad.
-It consists of multiple detuned oscillators all working together to generate a single key pressed on the keyboard.
+class that represents a single “note” on the pad.
+It consists of multiple detuned oscillators all working together to generate a single key pressed on the keyboard. - An

-• An Lfo class.
+class.
 An Lfo is a “low-frequency oscillator”.
 We hook this up to a low-pass filter on pad’s output which allows the pad’s sound to slowly change over time.
-It adds a little character and helps the pad sound “alive” and not so flat/dull.
+It adds a little character and helps the pad sound “alive” and not so flat/dull. - The

 Here’s a breakdown of each.